bpucker/pitaya/README.md

 # pitaya

-This is a collection of script associated with the re-analysis of a pitaya RNA-Seq dataset.
+This is a collection of scripts associated with the re-analysis of a pitaya RNA-Seq dataset.
+Results of this analysis can be found [here]().

+## Calculation of transcriptome assembly statistics

 ```
 python contig_stats.py